-Year 2023 and 2024 Type of call Value of the actions Maximum EU-Rail co- funding Non-funded activities Target contribution s from Members in case of award Indicative publication date Which includes Open 7.1() 2.5() 0 0 Q4 launched Q4 2023 and activities starting as from Q2 2024
+Year 2023 and 2024 Type of call Value of the actions Maximum EU-Rail co- funding Non-funded activities Target contribution s from Members in case of award Indicative publication date Which includes - Call for Proposals - EU- Rail SESAR Synergy: Integrated air and rail network backbone for a sustainable and energy- efficient multimodal transport system; to be launched Q4 2023 and activities starting as from Q2 2024 Open 7.1() 2.5() 0 0 Q4

-- (\) The expected amount of non-funded activities (currently set at zero) will be further clarified depending on the nature of technical activities associated to the call topics. - (\\) Total EU-funding 5.000.000 EUR, of which 2.500.000 EUR by EU-Rail, 2.500.000 from SESAR.
+- () The expected amount of non-funded activities (currently set at zero) will be further clarified depending on the nature of technical activities associated to the call topics. - () Total EU-funding 5.000.000 EUR, of which 2.500.000 EUR by EU-Rail, 2.500.000 from SESAR.
 Foreseen as Innovation Action with up to 70% funding.